briansu2004/udemy-devops-real-projects/006-NexusJenkinsVagrantCICD/02_Y_Windows_Ubuntu.md

-# Project 006: Push War file to Nexus Repository Via Jenkins Pipeline and Deploy to Tomcat in Vagrant VM
+# Lab 006: Push War file to Nexus Repository Via Jenkins Pipeline and Deploy to Tomcat in Vagrant VM

-## Project Goal
+## Lab Goal

 In this lab, we will set up a **Nexus** repository and push a war file from **Jenkins Pipeline**, then we will deploy the war file to a **Tomcat 9** installed in a **Vagrant VM**.